humdrum-tools/humdrum-documentation/guide/ch31/index.md

 selection criteria. it is often helpful to have all of the files accessible in one location.
 We might simply make copies of the files in a special directory.
-However, UNIX systems make it possible to create
-\"links\" to files in other directories without having to make duplicate copies of already existing files.
+However, UNIX systems make it possible to create "links" to files in other directories without having to make duplicate copies of already existing files.

 Suppose you wanted to make a directory of all scores containing vocal